 Fig10.
 The pie chart of results of question 10.

 This question aims to collect the programming language preference of our target users.
-The result shows that the user demand for C, Java, and Python is relatively high.
+The result shows that users’ demand for C, Java, and Python is relatively high.

 Question11.
 Which following function do you prefer?